DoofDilla/dillapoe2stat/README.md

 ```bash
 python poe_stats_refactored_v2.py
 ```
-You will see a configuration summary, receive a Windows toast that monitoring has begun, and a list of active hotkeys (including the experimental waystone analyzer and OBS controls).
+You will see a HasiSkull banner plus the configuration summary, receive a Windows toast that monitoring has begun, and a list of active hotkeys (including the experimental waystone analyzer, OBS controls, and the auto-detection toggle).
 Keep the terminal open while you play.

+Tap `Ctrl+F6` after the startup banner if you prefer the tracker to trigger PRE/POST snapshots automatically while you focus on gameplay.

 If the OBS server is enabled (or you toggle it on mid-run with `F9`), the console prints the Browser Source URLs you can paste into OBS Studio.